CogentRedTester/mpv-file-browser/README.md

 Additionally, using the uppercase forms of those codes will send the substituted string through the `string.format("%q", str)` function.
 This adds double quotes around the string and automatically escapes any quotation marks within the string.
-This is not necessary for most mpv commands, but can be very useful when sending commands to the console with the `run` command.
+This is not necessary for most mpv commands, but can be very useful when sending commands to the OS with the `run` command.

 Example of a command to add an audio track: